BT seals EE deal to dominate British telecoms market

 Patterson said he expected the deal to be scrutinized in Britain, rather than Brussels, and did not expect competition authorities to impose stringent remedies.

-Britain would still have four mobile networks, he said, and BT would be no different than European peers like Orange, Deutsche Telekom and Telefonica (TEF.MC), with both fixed and mobile networks.
+Britain would still have four mobile networks, he said, and BT would be no different than European peers like Orange, Deutsche Telekom and Telefonica, with both fixed and mobile networks.
 "Fundamentally we believe this will pass merger control, and we will be pushing for that very quickly."

 HEAD START